 Nonviolent Peaceforce Canada is a member organization of an international initiative to establish a standing "peace army", ready to respond to requests to provide a nonviolent international presence where it will help reduce violence and allow local people striving to achieve peace and justice to continue their important work.

-Nukoko (International: Ottawa, ON)
+Nukoko (International: Mississauga, ON)

 Okala Foundation (International: Brossard, Quebec)

 Okala's mission statement is to advance education by building schools in Cameroon.
 They work to relieve poverty in Cameroon by providing food and other basic supplies to persons in need, promote public health by educating and instructing the public on prevention of, and curative measures for health problems and providing emergency medical and dental supplies and treatment, and improve the quality of drinking water by constructing wells and water treatment, irrigation and sewage treatment systems